Fall, Spring, Academic Year, Calendar Year

 The Iowa Regents Semester in Australia is offered both spring and fall semesters.
 Semesters at Australian universities generally run February-July and July-November.
 The University of Tasmania's academic calendar is available at http://www.utas.edu.au/keydates/.

-If you are ready to learn more, please call 319-335-0353 and ask the receptionist to schedule an appointment with study abroad advisor Sterling Bacher.
-Students should also discuss their study abroad plans with their academic advisor and other appropriate faculty.
+If you are ready to learn more, please call 319-335-0353 and schedule an appointment with the relevant study abroad advisor.
+Students should also discuss their study abroad plans with their academic advisor.

 The University of Tasmania enjoys the reputation nationally and internationally for teaching and research excellence.
 It offers Iowa students a broad array of courses in the arts and humanities, sciences, social sciences, business, agricultural sciences, architecture, and engineering.
 Tasmania offers strong support services for international students, excellent recreation facilities, and dozens of student organizations from the Bushwalking Club and the Rugby Union to the Cinema Society and the Environmental Studies Club.